 Snorkeling On 7 Mile Beach in Grand Cayman, Cayman Islands

 Grand Cayman was the first port we docked at.
-All seven of us decided to make this a beach day at 7 Mile Beach.
+All seven of us decided to make this a beach day.
 This was a great decision.

 The water on 7 Mile Beach was gorgeous.

 The visibility was crystal clear and perfect for snorkeling…

 …but little did we know, there was a shark in the water that day…

 Mahogany Bay in Honduras was port #2 of the cruise.
 Alex and I opted to go on a dive while the rest of the group went to a resort.

 I got my SCUBA certification while I lived in Omaha, Nebraska.
 Training took place in an Olympic sized pool and certification dives were held in a rock quarry located in Iowa.
 Needless to say I was beyond ecstatic to go for my first real ocean dive off the Honduran coast.